FancyFurret/celeste-motion-smoothing/README.md

 - **Smooth Background**, **Smooth Foreground**, **Madeline's Subpixel Precision**: `On`, `Off`, or `No Preference`.
 These only do anything under Fancy camera smoothing, so leave them at `No Preference` if you request `Fast` or `Off` camera smoothing.

 These are only ever suggestions.
-Players whose settings differ from the suggested ones are shown a postcard before the level starts listing the differences and asking whether to use them; declining leaves their settings alone.
-Either way, they can still override individual settings from the Motion Smoothing options at any point, and their own settings are restored when they leave the map.
+Players whose settings differ from the suggested ones are shown a postcard before the level starts listing the differences and asking whether to use them.
+Either way, they can override individual settings at any point, and their own settings are restored when they leave the map.

 ## Implementation Details for Mod Authors